fratambot/library-packaging/README.md

 You can also rebuild the package if you want.

 In this case you have to:
-- Create a conda environment from the `build_environment.yaml` file since some other packages such as `conda-build`, `conda-verify` and `pytest` are required:
+- Create a conda environment from the `build_environment.yaml` file since some other packages such as `conda-build` and `conda-verify` are required:
    ```
    conda env create -f build_environment.yaml
    ```